 - Age range

 - Gender

 - Education level

-- Geographic Location
+- Geographic location

 - Hobbies

 - Professional or employment status

 - Income

 Next, dig a little deeper to find out who they are as people.
 How do they think?
 How will they decide whether or not to hire you?
-This will help you develop a detailed profile of your demographic that you can then use to figure out what might make them hire you over someone else.
+This will help you develop a detailed profile of your demographic that you can use to figure out what might make them hire you over someone else.

-Some of these questions can be detailed, so you may want to take the time to sit down and interview 2-5 people in your demographic.
+Some of these questions can get personal, so you may want to sit down and confidentially interview 1-2 people in your demographic.